Goodar, Queensland: Geography

 The Umbercollie State Forest is in the west of the locality.

 The South Western railway line enters the locality from the south-east (Goondiwindi) and exits to the south-west (Toobeah).

 The land use is a mixture of dry and irrigated crop growing along with grazing on native vegetation.

 History

-The locality takes its name from a pastoral run held in the 1840s by James Marks, transferred to Edward G. Cory in August 1849.
+The locality takes its name from a pastoral run held from 1847 by James Mark, transferred to Edward Gostwyk Cory in August 1849.